geancolares/geancolares/README.md

 Obviously, not only that.
 I'm the type of guy that has to truly understand how things like a data structure are, behind the tables of a DBMS, the implementation of artificial intelligence to play with, in the tic-tac-toe, or even connect more than two people with a secure information exchange channel with RSA.</p>

-- :school_satchel: I'm currently an undergraduated student in IFPE.
+- :school_satchel: I'm currently an undergraduated student of associate degree in Systems Development & Analysis, in UNINASSAU.
 - :sushi: My favorite foods are Japanese food, pasta, meat, fruits and milk.

 ### My known languages are: